Thinglink Skills Assessment

 The layout of exhibits “is highly customizable, with the pages composed of smaller units called blocks.
 There are three content block types which come with Exhibit Builder … file with text, gallery, and text block.”

 There is no right or wrong way to format your exhibit.
 You may wish to take a look at some of the examples that were discussed in last week’s class for ideas on how to format your exhibit.
-It often helps to draw the exhibit on paper before you begin building and the Omeka Exhibit Builder Documentation contains an excellent tutorial on using the plugin.
+It often helps to draw the exhibit on paper before you begin building and the Omeka Exhibit Builder Documentatiocontains an excellent tutorial on using the plugin.

 Your exhibit: